megzjudge/research/README.md

    paper out of the HTML, tags it by the alert subject, removes duplicates, and writes it into a **D1** database.
-3. The **Pages site** reads from the same database and shows the papers as cards, grouped one section per topic, with search and pin / hide / add controls.
+3. The **Pages site** reads from the same database and shows the papers as cards, grouped one section per topic, with search and pin / hide / add controls on a page.

 You can replace the search terms with anything — the topics are driven entirely by which Scholar alerts you create.